Snapchat removes 'speed filter' amid safety concerns over reckless driving

-Snap said it's removing the controversial "speed filter" from its popular social media app Snapchat, according to a report on Thursday from NPR.
+Snap has removed the controversial "speed filter" from its popular social media app Snapchat, as earlier reported by NPR.
 The in-app effect lets users capture how fast they're moving, and it shares that speed with friends through the app.

-The app was first introduced in 2013 and has been linked to several deadly or near-fatal car accidents, many of which involved teens.
+The app, introduced in 2013, has been linked to several deadly or near-fatal car accidents, many of which involved teens.
 The company has faced lawsuits from families of people who have been injured or killed in car accidents in which drivers were allegedly using the app and driving too fast to brag to friends.

 In May, the Ninth Circuit Appeals Court ruled that the parents of three young men who died in a car crash in Wisconsin would be able to sue Snap for negligent design of its product that led to foreseeable harm.
 Snap has filed a motion with the court to dismiss the lawsuit, arguing that the speed filter didn't cause the crash.